drevops/behat-steps/README.md

 To update fixtures:
 - Make required changes in the installed fixture site
-- Run `ahoy drush cex -y` for Drupal 8 or `ahoy drush fua -y` for Drupal 7
+- Run `ahoy drush cex -y` for Drupal 8/9 or `ahoy drush fua -y` for Drupal 7
-- Run `ahoy update-fixtures` for Drupal 8 or `DRUPAL_VERSION=7 ahoy update-fixtures` for Drupal 7 to export configuration changes from build directory to the fixtures directory.
+- Run `ahoy update-fixtures` for Drupal 8, or `DRUPAL_VERSION=9 ahoy update-fixtures` for Drupal 9, or `DRUPAL_VERSION=7 ahoy update-fixtures` for Drupal 7 to export configuration changes from build directory to the fixtures directory.